 A receivable represents the Company's right to an amount of consideration that is unconditional (i.e., only the passage of time is required before payment of the consideration is due).
-Refer to accounting policies of financial assets in section (xiv) Financial instruments - initial recognition and subsequent measurement.
+Refer to accounting policies of financial assets Note 3.13.

-iii.
-Contract liabilities
+iii.Contract liabilities